Ransomwave/azul/README.md

 ## Why Azul?

-Because Azul is as simple as it gets: you just want to edit your code in VSCode?
-Here you go.
-Projects new and old, big and small, it doesn't matter.
-Your code is 1:1 mapped to what's in Studio.
+Because Azul is as simple as it gets: Run the azul command in your project folder, connect the companion plugin in Studio & start coding.

+Compatible with projects both old and new, no more extra worrying about how to “Rojo-ify” your project.
+Your code is literally 1:1 mapped to what’s in Studio.

 ### Rojo already exists, why make another tool?

-I created Azul because I don't agree with the opinion that the filesystem should be the source of truth for Roblox development.
-Considering Roblox's project structure, Studio provides the best representation of a game's state.
-Attempting to reverse this relationship often leads to a very frustrating experience.

-I won't deny that Rojo is a great tool for many power users, but for me, it often felt like fighting against the natural workflow of Roblox development.
+I created Azul because I wanted a way to use my favorite IDE in Roblox development without the hassle of setting up Rojo projects, managing configurations, and being forced to commit to a filesystem-only workflow.

+Rojo is a great tool for many developers, but it often requires a significant investment in setup and maintenance that drives many away from using local development tools altogether.
+Azul aims to simplify this process, allowing you to focus on coding rather than tooling.

 ### Why not use the upcoming Script Sync feature?

-I believe Script Sync is a great step forward from Roblox but, in the way it has been described, Azul offers several advantages:

-- **Script Sync does not mirror the entire DataModel structure**: It only mirrors selected folders or Scripts, not the whole DataModel (Explorer).
+Azul offers several advantages over the upcoming Script Sync feature:

+- **Azul mirrors everything**: Script Sync can only sync specified folders and scripts, not entire projects.
+Azul directly mirrors the entire DataModel, meaning you don't have to worry about manually syncing specific parts of your project.

-- **Truly bi-directional**: Azul allows you to sync changes made in the filesystem back to Studio using the `azul build` command.
+- **Building from filesystem**: Script Sync only syncs changes made in Studio to the filesystem.
+Azul allows you to push changes from your local files into Studio using the `azul build` command.

-- **Generates a Rojo-compatible `sourcemap.json`**: This allows any tooling that require Rojo-style sourcemaps _(like luau-lsp)_ to work seamlessly.
+- **Generates a Rojo-compatible `sourcemap.json`**: This allows any tooling that require Rojo-style sourcemaps _(like luau-lsp, the language server)_ to work seamlessly.

-- **You can use it today!**: Unlike Rojo, Azul requires no commitment to a specific project structure.
-If want to try out Script Sync in the future, you can do so without any worries.
+- **You can use it today!**: Azul requires no commitment to a specific project structure.
+If you want to try out Script Sync (or any other tool) in the future, Azul won't get in your way.

 ---